chastitywhiterose/Chad/Chad-Story.md

 performance in sports was better when I didn't eat meat, dairy, eggs, or honey.
 I always felt sick afterward when I ate them with my family.

-Stacy: But it\'s also because you don't want to hurt the animals, Isn't it?
+Stacy: But it's also because you don't want to hurt the animals, Isn't it?

-Chad: Yes, but you can\'t tell anyone this.
+Chad: Yes, but you can't tell anyone this.

-Stacy: That\'s silly, why not?
+Stacy: That's silly, why not?

 Chad: It isn't good for my reputation in the sports world and this town to be seen as sensitive and caring towards animals.
 At best, I will get